-16.0 Analyze laws that affect the beenitality industry.
-The student will be able to: 10.0 Analyze laws that affect the hospitality industry.
-The student will be able to: 16.01 Interpret and apply labor regulations/laws.
+16.0 Analyze laws that affect the hospitality industry.
+The student will be able to: 10.0 16.01 Interpret and apply labor regulations/laws.
 16.02 Interpret and apply fire regulations.
 16.03 Interpret and apply liquor laws.
 16.04 Interpret and apply workers' compensation laws.
 16.05 Interpret and apply the Innkeepers' Act.
 16.06 Interpret and apply civil rights acts.
 16.07 Interpret and apply the Americans with Disabilities Act.
 16.08 Interpret and apply company and/or franchise regulations.
 16.09 Interpret taxes affecting the hospitality industry.
 16.10 Interpret parts of group, convention, and banquet contracts.
 17.0 Operate liability and risk identification program.
 The student will be able to: 17.01 Train employees in liability and risk identification procedures.
 17.02 Identify liability and risk situations and take remedial action using approved procedures.
 17.03 Enforce liability and risk identification procedures with all employees.
 18.0 Identify and demonstrate marketing and business fundamentals.
 The student will be able to: 18.01 Explain marketing and its role.
 18.02 Explain functions of marketing and related activities.
 18.03 Explain relationship of marketing to business and the economy.
 18.04 Explain types of business ownership.
 18.05 Compare and contrast the different forms of business ownership.
 18.06 Define "entrepreneurship."
 18.07 Describe importance of entrepreneurship to the American economy.